janasagar/Zepto/README.md

 ```
 ### Step 4.
 Download the project
 Create a folder.
 Open a command prompt nevigate to your folder.
-Paste this command(You have install git first)
+Paste this command(You have to install git first)
 ```bash
 git clone https://github.com/janasagar/Zepto.git
 ```